dotandimet/Mojolicious-Plugin-FeedReader/README.md

 - guid (optional)
 - published (optional)
 - tags (optional) - array ref of tags or categories.
 - \_raw - XML serialized text of the item's Mojo::DOM node.
-Note that this can be different from the original XML test in the feed.
+Note that this can be different from the original XML text in the feed.

 # SEE ALSO